MTR Metro Cammell EMU (AC): Refurbishment

 The only non-refurbished unit, E44 (144–244–444), was not refurbished since it was the only remaining unit after all of the other units had been formed into 12 car trains.
 In 2024, it was moved to Hung Hom station’s platform 5, the former southern terminus of the East Rail line, as part of the “Station Rail Voyage” exhibit, which forms part of the celebration events for the 45th anniversary of the MTR company.

+Minor Renovations

+Between 2006-2012, the driver's cab went under renovation to include the TIS monitoring system and to store computers for the TGMT Signalling System, consequently this covered up the center window of the driver's cab.
+The instruments were moved slightly further away, and the announcement system was raised up by 10cm.
+The door panels were also replaced, presumably to complement the Cab Renovations.